dlz/dnevnik/README.md

 got messages

 2014 3 31
-a finest suprise that I would not dare to imagine
+a finest surprise that I would not dare to imagine